Jean-Marthe-Adrien l'Hermite: Indian Ocean

-On her return to Mauritius, Preneuse ran into the 74-gun Tremendous, anchored in front of Port-Louis.
+On her return to Isle de France, Preneuse encountered the 74-gun Tremendous in front of Port-Louis on 11 December.
 As she attempted to escape by sailing in shallow waters, the 50-gun HMS Adamant cut her retreat.
 Erratic winds then grounded Preneuse on a coral bank, and she came under fire from the two ships of the line, able to return fire only from her stern chasers.
-L'Hermite sent his sick and wounded ashore and was taken prisoner by Commodore Hotham, who boarded Preneuse and burnt her.
+L'Hermite sent his sick and wounded ashore and was taken prisoner by Commodore William Hotham, who boarded Preneuse and burnt her.
 Ailing, L'Hermite was received with extreme courtesy by Hotham, and release on parole with his staff a few days later.
-He returned to Île de France a hero, the population celebrating him and a 15-shot saluted being fired in his honour.
+He returned to Isle de France a hero, the population celebrating him and a 15-shot salute being fired in his honour.

 Career during the First Empire

-L'Hermite returned to France in October 1801, where he was received by Bonaparte who promoted him to captain, and called him "the Brave".
-He took command of the 74-gun Impétueux to ferry her from Lorient to Brest, then of the 80-gun Alexandre, and eventually of the 120-gun Vengeur, as flag officer of Admiral Truguet.
+L'Hermite returned to France in October 1801, where he was received by Bonaparte, called him "the Brave" and promoted him to ship-of-of-the-line captain.
+He took command of the 74-gun Impétueux to ferry her from Lorient to Brest, then of the 80-gun Alexandre, and eventually of the 120-gun Vengeur, as flag officer of Admiral Laurent Jean François Truguet.
 L'Hermitte's rising star came to a halt, however, when Truguet was dismissed after speaking against the rise of the Empire, and for one year l'Hermite was left without a command.
 He was appointed Officer of the Legion of Honour at the founding of the Order in late 1805.